kapetan/xbee-frame-stream/README.md

 The [demo app](https://kapetan.github.io/xbee-frame-stream/demo/build) can only run on browsers that support [Web Bluetooth](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API).

-Connect to a XBee device:
+Connecting to a XBee device using the demo app:

 1. Fill out the device BLE advertising name prefix (required by `Web Bluetooth`, by default it's something with *XBee*).
-1. Fill out the configured device BLE password.
+1. Fill out the configured device BLE password (the device needs to have BLE enabled).
 1. Press the `Connect` button.
 1. Use the text area to send *User Data Relay Input* frames to the device with the selected encoding (the hex encoding may contain spaces).
 1. In the left and right column respectively are the sent and received frames rendered.